-Traditionally Matcha is the tea that Japanese use for tea ceremony and traditional Japanese sweets such as Wagashi and Chagashi.
+Traditionally, Matcha is the tea that Japanese use for the tea ceremony and traditional Japanese sweets such as Wagashi and Chagashi.

 Matcha is fine like flour, and Tencha Matcha is usually finer than Aracha Matcha, and it’s best savoured on its own.
 Tencha Matcha is suitable to use in Koicha and Usucha tea ceremony.

 |Tencha is the leaf traditionally made into Gyokuro and Matcha||Aracha is traditionally made into Sencha|